fattihkoca/vuejs-ajax/README.md

 ```

 ### Complete Event
-A function to be called when the request finishes.
+A function to be called when the request finishes (Success or error).

 ```javascript
 Vue.ajax.get('http://example.com', [data], {